✕

 10. Malfunctioning Marketing Automation

 Working in marketing automation can be challenging as it often involves managing multiple issues simultaneously.
 Being able to identify and address these problems in such a complex environment can be extremely rewarding.
-When it comes to understanding the intricacies of the platform, troubleshooting is one of the most effective ways to learn.
+Troubleshooting is one of the most effective ways to learn the intricacies of the platform.

 But what happens if you don’t know what is broken?
 All you know is that a field is not populating as expected or a thousand sync errors that have mysteriously appeared overnight!
-Here’s some places you can start…
+Here are some places you can start…

 READ MORE: 4 Ways to Troubleshoot Account Engagement (Pardot)